dbowden257/Sales-Performance/README.md

 # Sales-Performance
-Machine Learning project predicting sales performance using Python and SQL (Spark).
+Supervised Machine Learning project predicting sales performance using Python and SQL (Spark).
+43 Saleforce objects explored to identify possible predictors for quota achievement.
+SQL and Python used to clean data and run logistic regression, Linear Regression, Multiple Linear Regression and Random Forest on various predictor candidates.
+Best model identified was a Multiple Linear Regression Model with Small Business Sales team which correlated Average Opportunity Amount and Average Customer Discount on Percent to Quota.